u4507075/icd_10/README.md

 The drug prescription data is the information of type of drugs which were prescribed to the patients.
 See the full detail of laboratory metadata [here](https://github.com/u4507075/icd_10/blob/master/DRUG_METADATA.md).

+## Characteristics of dataset

+**TXN** is a unique identification number of patient visit.
+TXN is a key to join across those five datasets (not always exists in all datasets).
+At the end of each visit, the diagnoses (ICD-10) relating to the patient had to enterred to the database.
+You will have to build an approach and develop machine learning models to extract patterns which are able to correctly enter ICD-10.
+However, you will face some problems with the datasets.

+1. Ambiguous association between patient information and ICD-10: We do not know that what prescriptions, laboratory findings, and radiological reports relate to which ICD-10.
+For example, one visit (one TXN), a patient might have 3 diagnoses and get prescription with 10 drugs.
+We do not know which drug is prescribed for which diagnosis.

+2. Large number of ICD-10 (target class): There are 38,970 types of ICD-10 and approximately 50% of them were used for diagnosis.

 ## How to use
 1. Clone the project and change to dev branch
 ```